eric-livezey/void-bot.js/README.md

 # Void Bot

 Void Bot is a Discord bot that will play the audio from YouTube videos in voice calls.
-It uses [discord.js](https://discord.js.org) for Discord's API and <s>a YouTube downloader that I created</s> [ytdl-core](https://github.com/distubejs/ytdl-core). `main.js` works consistently when `shouldDownload` is set to `true` only because it downloads the entire track before hand.
+It uses [discord.js](https://discord.js.org) for Discord's API and <s>a YouTube downloader that I created</s> [ytdl-core](https://github.com/distubejs/ytdl-core).
+Because of issues with streaming audio directly from YouTube, the bot dowloads every YouTube track by default.
 Because of this, it keeps every audio file in it's directory for caching which may lead to a large file size of the directory with many audio files.
 The `audio` folder can always be deleted whenever the cache gets too big.

 # Usage